solversa/Master-Thesis-Brain-Machine-Interface/README.md

 	- Extend the network to use STDP for learning in it's last layer of weights (prove that STDP is generally working by successfully classifying Iris dataset)
 	- Modify the network to classify features created from EEG signals
+	- Try different methods for feature extraction: Power of Subbands, ERD/ERS, Wavelet-Transform
+	- Parameter tuning of the network for the different feature matrices

 * ### Conclusion
 	- EEG is f****** hard to classify